Sony's tablets may be a tough sell with price tag

 SONY TOUTS ERGONOMIC DESIGN

-Sony said the S tablet is unique because of a universal remote inside the computer that can be used to control stereos, cable television boxes and TV sets.
+Sony said the S tablet is unique because of a universal remote inside the computer that can be used to control stereos, cable television boxes and TV sets of many brands.

-The company also touted the curvy design of the S tablet, which resembles a folded- back magazine that makes it easier to hold with one hand.
+The company also touted the curvy design of the S tablet, which resembles a folded- back magazine, to make it to easier hold with one hand.

-A 16 gigabyte version of the tablet will cost $499 in the United States, while the 32 GB version will retail for $599.
+A 16 gigabytes version of the tablet will cost $499 in the U.S., while the 32 GB version will retail for $599 -- the same prices as the iPad.
 In Europe, the S will cost 479 euros.
 It can be pre-ordered on Wednesday and will be in stores in September.

 Sony's second tablet, the P, comes with 4 GB of memory and looks like a clutch purse.
 It has two 5.5-inch screens that can be folded together and weighs less than a pound.

 The tablet also offers 4G cellular service.
 In Europe, the P will cost 599 euros and be out in November.
-Sony said it would be in stores in the United States later this year, but did not provide a date or price.
+Sony said it would be in stores in the U.S. later this year but did not provide a date.
+No U.S. price-tag has been set on it either since that is up to the tablet's exclusive carrier AT&T Inc (T.N), Sony said.

+Sony joins a slew of tech companies hoping to win share in the tablet market dominated by the iPad, but few have succeeded.
+Hewlett Packard's (HPQ.N) decision to drop its Touchpad tablet weeks after launch demonstrates how easy it is to fail, though sales did soar after HP slashed prices to $99 from $399 and $499, prompting the company to announce a further "final run" of the tablets to meet demand.

-Sony's tablets tap its entertainment library by offering music and movies services, which should give it an edge on rivals, according to Stringer.
+Sony's tablets tap into its entertainment library by offering music and movies services, which should give it an edge on rivals, according to Stringer, the CEO.

 "Apple makes an iPad, but does it make a movie?"
-Stringer added.
+Stringer said.

-Sony shares fell 1.77 percent in Tokyo trading before the tablets were unveiled.
-U.S. listed shares were nearly flat at $22.05 after opening higher.

-(Additional reporting by Christoph Steitz in Berlin and Isabel Reynolds in Tokyo; editing by Dave Zimmerman and Andre Grenon)
+Shares of Sony fell 1.77 percent in Tokyo trading before the tablets were unveiled.
+U.S. listed shares rose 0.7 percent.
+(Additional reporting by Christoph Steitz in Berlin and Isabel Reynolds in Tokyo)